JULIELab/polar/pipeline-webservice/README.md

 ```
 docker run --rm -p 8080:8080 -v /path/to/dictionary/dir:/resources julielab/polarpipeline:1.0.0-SNAPSHOT
 ```
 where the condition and medication dictionaries must be present directly in the directory `/path/to/dictionary/dir`.
+The dictionary files must be named `disease_dict.tsv` and `medication_dict.tsv`, respectively.

 ## Web service Usage

 The web service can be run in multiple ways.
 When running the service, the locations of the entity dictionaries must be specified.
 There are several ways to do this.
 In the examples below, the respective configuration properties are specified inline as environment variables or command line arguments.
 If the dictionary path does not often change, a more comfortable alternative could be to put the property definitions into the `src/main/resources/application.properties` file.
 Note that when using environment variables, by convention the property names are upper-cased and dots are replaced by underscores.
+The dictionary files must be named `disease_dict.tsv` and `medication_dict.tsv`, respectively.

 The application offers a REST interface.
 It expects the input in JSON format and sends JSON responds.
 The input format is a list of input texts: